pjhartzell/helheim-incl/readme.md

 # Helheim Inclination
-Some hacks to apply scanner inclination data to ATLAS North and South.
+Some scripts to apply scanner inclination data, in a variety of ways, to ATLAS North and South point clouds.
+There are currently 5 options for transforming MTA data

 ## Notes
 1. Roll and pitch rotations, which are generated from noise-filtered scanner roll and pitch inclination values, are applied to scan points in the SOCS system.
 The inclination values nearest in time to each point are used; thus, the adjustment is non-rigid.
 The rotation definitions are found in any Riegl TLS User Manual.